Using AI to Get Your Creative Juices Flowing

 By weaving Visual Search into the creative process, organizations can articulate their visual wants and needs with an image, instead of trying to capture the request in simple words and phrases.
 “It’s really hard to describe something that you have visually in your mind into a search engine, and get the same results,” Shambhavi says.
 Visual Search instantly makes the process faster, smarter, and more intuitive, eliminating countless hours of manual work — no more searching and sifting through thousands of image results with the hopes of finding “the one.”
 Now, that time can be applied to bigger business-building and creative initiatives.

-2. Find the right image.
+2. Find the right image

 Dentsu Aegis’ Global Center of Excellence for Social Content — a central piece of the Dentsu Aegis Network — helps customers produce more engaging content and rich visual experiences for a variety of platforms and channels.
-To support this diverse work, the organization consistently seeks high-quality stock images and videos for member agencies.
+To support this diverse work, the organisation consistently seeks high-quality stock images and videos for member agencies.
 “Previously, every group and market found their own stock photos, using resources ranging from creative commons to subscription services,” says Sabrina Rodriguez, global head of social content at Dentsu Aegis Network.
 “Often groups weren’t getting the full value of their subscription, perhaps paying for 50 images a month but only using a handful.”

-Since the shift, though, Dentsu Aegis has standardized the process, driving cost savings and production efficiencies.
+Since the shift, though, Dentsu Aegis has standardised the process, driving cost savings and production efficiencies.
 This, Sabrina says, “improves cost and production efficiency while helping ensure compliance over ad-hoc methods.”
 Now, creators “can access Adobe Stock content through Adobe Creative Cloud apps to work faster and elevate creative content.”
 Additionally, with Adobe Sensei’s Visual Search and Aesthetic Filters, teams can spend more time developing innovative deliverables and less searching for the right image.

-3. Leverage AI so you can do you.
+3. Leverage AI so you can do you

 At the core of these benefits is an eye on the tasks that only you or your creative leads can tackle — and, beyond that, what you or these critical players can and should be focused on.
 Often, the answer isn’t image licensing but, instead, tasks involving significant creative energy and a “human” touch.